 It can be tricky to know exactly how to oil wood floors.
 No matter what state your flooring is in, there is always a solution with Owatrol.

-Oleofloor Natural and Oleofloor Classic are both water-based oil finishes.
-Natural has a matt finish whilst Classic has a ‘wet look’ finish.
-They both offer superior chemical and water resistance and are suitable for use in a wide variety of areas:
+Oleofloor Classic is a water-based oil finish with a ‘wet look’ finish.
+It offers superior chemical and water resistance and is suitable for use in a wide variety of areas:

 - Lounges and other similar rooms

 Take a look at our demonstration video on the application of Oleofloor: